syedsaadahmed/python_MNIST_script/README.md

 # PYTHON MNIST DATASET BASED PROJECT
-A small python project for learning and producing results from MNIST data set
+A small python project for learning and producing results from MNIST data set.
+Developing a Convolutional Neural Network From Scratch for MNIST Handwritten Digit Classification.

 # Pre-requisites